 Burpee Museum is a Place of Wonder!
 A face filled with wonder is a common sight at the Burpee Museum of Natural History.
 Our many unique exhibits have been known to intrigue both the young and old onlookers.
 Great detail and care goes into all of our exhibits , and there’s plenty to see for everyone!

 We offer four areas on fossils, regional biology, Native American history, and geology.
 Our most famous exhibit features 'Jane', the T-rex star of "The Mystery Dinosaur."
-We offer numerous educational programs for school-age children, along with expeiditions and a speaker series.
+We offer numerous educational programs for school-age children, along with expeditions and a speaker series.
 Have your birthday party or host an event at Burpee!
-Don't forget about Paleofest, March 3-4, 2012 with Dr. Thomas Holtz and Dr. Scott Sampson!
+Don't forget about Paleofest, held in March every year.

 My three girls age 3,5 and 7 find this very boring.
 The only part they like is the toddler room which is never open.
 They close it all the time.
 In the summer because they have camps, in the winter because they are short staffed.
 We do not enjoy this place and not worth the money.

 Comment from Burpee of Burpee Museum of Natural History - January 04 2012

 We appreciate you stopping by.
 We no longer have a "toddler room" (not sure what that is) but have been focusing on getting more hands-on material. the vending lounge is now open with live animals to see while you enjoy a snack or lunch.
 We also have a coloring table and lounge area on the third floor, which is a big hit for those with young children.
 We're always bringing in new things, so stop back by to check it out!

 We stopped off for a couple of hours at the Burpee Museum of Natural History on the way to Iowa.
 It was a great way to break up the trip and see some exhibits we'd normally have to travel into Chicago to see.